About

 Who writes this anyway?

 Emily Munro has been crafting stories ever since she wrote her first chapter book in first grade and hasn’t stopped since then.
 So she’s pretty sure she’ll get the hang of this whole writing thing eventually.
 In the meantime she reads anything that will sit still long enough, plays ttrpgs on the weekends, and drinks far too much tea.
 She can be found scribbling away in various Brooklyn coffee shops with the Starlings Writers Group and on bluesky @thatEmilyMunro.bsky.social.
 She has stories published in the three Of Gods and Globes anthologies and in Alternative Holidays by B Cubed Press.
+See all her published works.

 By signing up, you'll get access to the full archive of everything that's been published before and everything that's still to come.
 Your very own private library of writing about writing books.